Making It Look Easy

 Speaking of, while the advent of the pen needle means that I can surreptitiously inject myself, my grandfather lived in the syringe era.
 He would produce his kit with so much fanfare, often just before a family dinner, that one expected a trumpeter to announce the procedure’s commencement.
 He would inspect the syringe in the light, undo his belt, and plunge the needle into his belly.
 If we were lucky, he would happily let fly a litany of curse words, almost always involving some unseen “miserable bastard.”

-Like a lot of diabetics, my grandfather also suffered from bouts of hypoglycemia.
+Like a lot of people with diabetes, my grandfather also suffered from bouts of hypoglycemia.
 One day, my sister and I walked to his house and saw his “lady friend’s” Cadillac parked in front.
 Shirley met us at the door and told us that our grandfather was recuperating from an episode.
 I climbed the stairs to his bedroom and peered in.

 My grandfather, usually a dapper dresser, sat on his bed in a rumpled undershirt, his gold Celtic cross dangling down his chest.
 He stared at the beige carpet.
 Physically he was there, but that was it.
 I crept away.